Maritime-Robotics-Student-Society/sailing-robot/notes/systems-checklist.md

 To ensure that things are running with real hardware.
 Setup steps:

-1. Ensure RasPi and Arduino have correct code loaded from Github, and the RasPi code is built (`catkin_make` in sailing-robot directory).
+1. Ensure RasPi and Arduinos have correct code loaded from Github, and the RasPi code is built (`catkin_make` in sailing-robot directory).
-2. Connect RasPi and Arduino to power source
+2. Connect RasPi to power source, and Arduinos to RasPi.
 3. Plug in all sensors and actuators
 4. On the RasPi, run `source devel/setup.bash`, and then `roslaunch highlevel_control with-real-hardware.launch`